Mon – Fri: 8:30 – 4:00

 The Department conducts surveys of environmental nuisances in residential and commercial areas to identify potential problems.
 The Department also responds directly to complaints of all environmental nuisances such as insects and rodents, weeds, garbage and debris, and sanitary waste.

-Child care centers are periodically inspected by the Department to ensure a safe and clean atmosphere and for compliance with State standards.
+Child care centers and youth summer/school break camps are periodically inspected by the Department to ensure a safe and clean atmosphere and for compliance with State standards.
+Check with the NJ Department of Health, Division of Environmental Health for youth camp safety rules and regulations, infectious disease prevention, and other regulations essential to the safe management of child care facilities.

 Installation and operation of individual sewerage disposal systems is monitored to ensure proper operation and correction when malfunction occurs.